MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 ---
-title: Count Inventory With Document-Based Functionality
+title: Count and Adjust Inventory
-description: Describes how to perform physical inventory counting using the Physical Order Inventory and Physical Inventory Recording pages.
+description: Describes how to count physical inventory and use inventory documents to adjust on-hand inventory.
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: adjustment, status, negative, positive, increase, decrease ms.date: 10/20/2020
+ms.search.keywords: adjustment, status, negative, positive, increase, decrease, inventory ms.search.forms: 5895, 6561, 6562, 6563, 6564, 6565, 6566, 5892, 5891, 5879, 5880, 5893, 5897, 5882, 5881, 5899, 5875, 5878, 5877, 5876, 5896, 6567, 6568, 6569, 6570, 6571, 6572, 5883, 5886, 884, 5898, 5885, 5890, 5888, 5889, 5887, 5894, 6774, 6775, 6776, 6780, 6781, 6782, 6783
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: be22209240f3bff70619a31f60cb0acac7e51228
+ms.openlocfilehash: af091b33126d4098980c19329d7160ef1789c1b9
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5393190"
+ms.locfileid: "8131603"
 ---
-# <a name="count-inventory-using-documents"></a>Count Inventory Using Documents
+# <a name="count-and-adjust-inventory-using-documents"></a>Count and Adjust Inventory Using Documents

 You can take a physical inventory of your items by using physical inventory order and physical inventory recording documents.
 The **Physical Inventory Order** page is used to organise the complete inventory counting project, for example one per location.
-The **Physical Inventory Recording** page is used by to communicate and capture the actual counting of items.
+The **Physical Inventory Recording** page is used to communicate and capture the actual count of items.
 You can create multiple recordings for one order, for example to distribute groups of items to different employees.

 The **Physical Inventory Recording** report can be printed from each recording and contains empty quantity fields for entering the counted inventory.
 When a user is done counting, and the quantities are entered on the **Physical Inventory Recording** page, you choose the **Finish** action.
 This transfers the quantities to the related lines on the **Physical Inventory Order** page.
 Functionality ensures that no item count can be recorded twice.

 > [!NOTE]
-> This article describes how to perform a physical inventory using documents, a method that provides more control and supports distributing the counting to multiple employees.
+> Using documents to perform a physical inventory provides more control and supports distributing the counting to multiple employees.
 You can also perform the task by using journals, such as the **Phys.
 Inventory Journals** and **Whse.
 Phys.
 Inventory Journals** pages.
-For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).<br /><br />
+For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).
+This article describes how to perform a physical inventory using documents.
+>
-> Note that if you use the Zones functionality, then you cannot use physical inventory orders.
-Instead, use **Whse.
+> If you are using zones, then you cannot use physical inventory orders.
+Instead, use the **Whse.
 Phys.
 Inventory Journal** page to count your warehouse entries before synchronising them with item ledger entries.

 Counting inventory by using documents consist of the following overall steps: